-1.26 If you’re an Account Holder, you can also access all your Account and transaction information at any time by logging into the Transport Agency website.
+1.26 If you’re an account holder, you can also access all your account and transaction information at any time by logging into the toll road website.

-1.27 Where you voluntarily provide personal information on the Transport Agency website (eg through online forms), we’ll keep that information secure and only use it for the purpose for which it was given, as set out above.
+1.27 Where you voluntarily provide personal information on the toll road website, we’ll keep that information secure and only use it for the purpose it was given.

 1.28 We analyse non-identifiable web traffic data to improve our services.
-We use Google Analytics, a third party service to analyse the web traffic data for us.
-We own the data that is generated and it won’t be shared with any other party for any other purpose.
+We use Google Analytics, a third-party service, to analyse the web traffic data for us.
+We own the data and don't share it with any other party for any other purpose.

-1.29 We may collect, hold, and use statistical information about visits to help us improve the site, for instance:
+1.29 We may collect, hold and use statistical information about website visits to help us improve the site.
+Examples include:

-(c) The pages accessed on our site and the links you clicked on
+(c) the pages you visited on our site and the links you clicked on

-(e) The referring site (if any) through which you clicked through to this site
+(e) the site you were on when you clicked through to this site

-(f) Your operating system (eg Windows XP, Mac OS X)
+(f) your operating system – for example, Windows XP, Mac OS X

-(g) The type of web browser you use (eg Internet Explorer, Mozilla Firefox).
+(g) the type of web browser you use – for example, Internet Explorer, Mozilla Firefox.

-The data collected is aggregated and is not personally identifiable.
+The collected data isn't personally identifiable.
 IP addresses are masked so that they can’t be used to identify individuals.
 Our web analytics will also respect any ‘do not track’ setting you might have set on your browser.

-If you have any queries or concerns about any personal information that we hold, please email the Privacy Officer at:
+If you have any questions or concerns about any personal information we hold, please email the Privacy Officer at: